Donor Management Policy

 All proposed names for buildings, rooms and facilities will be submitted to the Council for approval.
 AC reserves the right to withdraw a name recognition which may morally, ethically or legally expose the College or result in adverse publicity for the College.

-Regular reports are generated by the Advancement Office and tabled to Executive Committee by the Vice President Advancement.
+Regular reports are generated by the Advancement Office and tabled to Executive by the Vice President Advancement.